nolanlab/REDSEA/README.md

 And also a folder containing .tiff images for each channel, where the names should be same as in the CSV file.

 ### Segmentation Mask
 This method requires you to provide a cell segmentation mask.
 A cell nuclei probability matrix can be produced by your own chose (popular options include [ilastik](https://www.ilastik.org/) or [deepcell](https://github.com/vanvalenlab/deepcell-tf)).
-In our case for the MIBI data we implemented a trained-in-house deepcell CNN model.
+In our case for the MIBI data we implemented a trained-in-house deepcell CNN model from DeepCell.

 <p align="center"><img width=40%% src="https://github.com/BokaiZhu/REDSEA/blob/master/media/feature_1_frame_1_p1_dsDNA.png"></p>